TIBCOguillonapa/studioutils/README.md

-    help        Displays information on specific sets of commands m2          Toggle, remove (studio) or place (dev) maven settings file mondays     A shortcut for the Monday morning routine
+    help        Displays information on specific sets of commands m2          Toggle, remove (studio) or place (dev) maven settings file mondays     A shortcut for the Monday morning routine open        Open Studio by version or by build name (version takes priority)

 See 'studioutils help <command> ...' for information on a specific chain of commands.
 ```